Ex-KKK member denounces hate groups one year after Charlottesville

 For Parker, the day ended up taking a different path.
 Hours before Heyer’s death, he and his group of neo-Nazis headed back to the parking garage to regroup after the rally was declared an unlawful assembly.

-There, he met a filmmaker named Deeyah Khan, who was filming the event for a documentary on hate groups called “White Right: Meeting the Enemy.”
+There, he met a filmmaker, Deeyah Khan, who was filming the event for a documentary on hate groups called “White Right: Meeting the Enemy.”

 He recalls Khan’s kindness in a moment of his weakness.